Hero Photo - IDEAS Initiative Section

 IDEAS Webinars are hosted virtually and open to study abroad stakeholders from accredited U.S. colleges and universities and other organizations who are involved with or interested in creating, expanding, and/or diversifying study abroad for U.S. students at their institution.

-We do not currently have any webinars scheduled.
-Please see materials from previous webinars in the Past Initiatives section below and in our Library of Resources, and check back here for webinar announcements in the future.
+Please see materials from previous webinars in the Past Initiatives section below and in our Library of Resources.

 Past Initiatives